ed-kung/CSUN-Econ-433/labs/lab04/README.md

 A common task in data analysis is to compute summary statistics for different groups within your data.

-For example, we may be interested in calculating the average income for college and non-college educated workers.
-We may further want to break that down by male and female, or by year, or by geographic location.
+For example, we may be interested in calculating the average income and rate of college education by gender.
+We may further want to break that down by year or by geographic location.
 There are many different ways to cut the data, each of which can yield different insights.

-The following script shows an example for how we calculate average income of employed workers by college education, year, and sex, using our ACS data from California in 2014 and 2019.
+The following script shows an example for how we calculate average income and college education rate by sex and year, for employed workers, using our ACS data from California in 2014 and 2019.

     rm(list=ls())    # Clear the workspace
     library(dplyr)   # Load dplyr

     df <- read.csv("IPUMS_ACS_CA_2014_2019.csv")   # Load the data

-    # Keep only employed, working-age adults
+    # Keep only employed people
-    df <- filter(df, EMPSTAT==1 & AGE>=25 & AGE<=65)
+    df <- filter(df, EMPSTAT==1)

     # Create a variable for whether the person has bachelors degree or higher
     df$COLLEGE <- (df$EDUCD>=101 & df$EDUCD<999)

     # Calculate average income by college education, year, and sex
     grouped_df <- df %>%
-      group_by(COLLEGE, YEAR, SEX) %>%
+      group_by(SEX, YEAR) %>%
       summarize(
-        AVERAGE_INCOME = weighted.mean(INCWAGE, PERWT)
+        AVERAGE_INCOME = weighted.mean(INCWAGE, PERWT),
+		COLLEGE_RATE = weighted.mean(COLLEGE, PERWT)
       )

     # View the table
     View(grouped_df)

 You should get output that looks like the following image.
-What do you notice about the relative income of the college vs. non-college educated?
-What do you notice about the differences between men and women?
+What do you notice about the relative income of men vs. women?
 How about between the years 2014 and 2019?

 ![screenshot](screenshot1.png)